- Many people now understand the mood and behavioral symptoms of depression, but the physical symptoms still go widely unrecognized.

 3) Stay on top of your diet.
 Our diet can also have a significant impact on our mental health.
 To boost your mood and keep your mind right, you should reduce your intake of certain foods such as those with high amounts of chemicals, preservatives, sugar, and carbs.
 Base your diet around natural foods like fruits and vegetables instead.

-5) Spend time under the sun.
+5) Spend time in the sun.
 Finally, spend as much time as you can under the sun.
 Sunlight will help to improve your mood by increasing your serotonin levels.
 So, whenever you can, get outside and experience these benefits.
-Take your pup on a walk, read a book at the park, start gardening—whatever it is you enjoy!
+Take your pup on a walk, read a book at the park, start gardening—whatever it is you enjoy.